Medical PCB Assembly and Manufacturing

 Step 1: Solder Paste Stenciling

-The solder paste stenciling technique is the first stage of the Processo di assemblaggio dei PCB.
-In this step, a stencil is used to cover the circuit board so that only the portion of the PCB board that will be mounted with a component is visible.
+The solder paste stenciling technique is the first stage of the PCB assembly process.
+In this step, a PCB stencil is used to cover the circuit board so that only the portion of the board that will be mounted with a component is visible.
 This makes it easier to apply the solder paste solely to the board’s areas where the components will be placed.

 A mechanical device is used to hold the board and the solder stencil in place so that this can be achieved.
 After that, an applicator is used to deposit the solder paste at predetermined locations.
 The solder paste is applied consistently over all of the exposed areas.
 Once this step is complete, the stencil is removed, and the solder paste is left in the appropriate locations.